Harald Edelstam: Personal life

-Edelstam was married 1939–1958 to Countess Louise von Rosen (born 1918), the daughter of Count Hans von Rosen and Dagmar (née Wikström) and 1959–1963 to Natascha Michéew.
+Edelstam was married 1939–1958 to Countess Louise von Rosen (born 1918), the daughter of Count Hans von Rosen and Dagmar and 1959–1963 to Natascha Michéew.
 Edelstam married a third time in 1981 with Christine Colmain.
 In the marriage with von Rosen he had three sons: Carl (born 1941), Hans (born 1943) and Erik (born 1946).

 Death

 The grave of Harald Edelstam, 11 September 2010, at Ekerö Church close to Stockholm.
 The celebration of him helping the Chilean and others to escape during the 1973 military coup.

-Edelstam died on 16 April 1989.
+Edelstam died of cancer on 16 April 1989.
 He was interred on 7 June 1989 at Ekerö Cemetery at Ekerö Church in Ekerö Municipality, Stockholm County.

+In 1993, following the restoration of Chilean democracy, Edelstam was posthumously awarded the Order of Bernardo O'Higgins.
+The San Miguel municipal library bears his name.

 Popular culture

 A film about Edelstam's activities in Chile, The Black Pimpernel, was released in September 2007.
 He was portrayed by Michael Nyqvist.

 In 2019, he was portrayed by Mikael Persbrandt in Finnish-Chilean television series Invisible Heroes, depicting his efforts with chargé d'affaires of Finland Tapani Brotherus in saving refugees from Chile during the military coup.